RLinf/Qwen2.5-Math/README.md

 We provide an integrated evaluation toolkit for long chain-of-thought (CoT) mathematical reasoning.

-The toolkit (located in `tools/math_evaluation`) includes both code and datasets, allowing researchers to easily benchmark trained LLMs on math-related reasoning tasks.
+This toolkit includes both code and datasets, allowing researchers to easily benchmark trained LLMs on math-related reasoning tasks.

 ## Environment Setup